-In addition to extensive water chemistry and fish tissue analyses, the MDEQ Status and Trends Ambient Monitoring Network rely heavily on the use of biological indicators.
+In addition to extensive water chemistry and fish tissue analyses, the MDEQ relys heavily on the use of biological indicators.
 The purpose of ambient biological monitoring is to assess the health or biological integrity of the aquatic community as a long-term indicator of stream water quality.
-The MDEQ ambient biological monitoring program uses benthic macroinvertebrate community surveys in wadeable freshwater streams; and chlorophyll a levels in lentic, marine and estuarine waters.
+The MDEQ Ambient Biological Monitoring Program collects benthic macroinvertebrate community surveys in wadeable freshwater streams; and chlorophyll a levels in lentic, marine and estuarine waters.

-In 1996, the entire historical biological ambient monitoring network was re-evaluated and modified.
-As a result, approximately 40 fixed sites were established as macroinvertebrate monitoring sites for the new MDEQ Surface Water Monitoring Program.
-Sampling at these Primary Fixed Station Network macroinvertebrate sites began in 1997.
-Sites were sampled on an annual basis using modified EPA rapid bioassessment techniques and habitat assessments were performed.
-In 2001, MDEQ changed biological monitoring methodology in response to §303(d) issues and workloads.
-This initiative led to the development of a Mississippi-calibrated Index of Biological Integrity (IBI) Development and Application of the Mississippi Benthic Index of Stream Quality (M-BISQ) (MDEQ 2003b) for use in assessment of wadeable streams in Mississippi and resulted in monitoring efforts that have greatly increased the number of biological assessments conducted on state waters.
-The Mississippi Benthic Index of Stream Quality (M-BISQ) and the established sampling and analytical methodology contained therein now serves as the foundation for routine biological monitoring in the MDEQ statewide Status and Trends Ambient Monitoring Network.
+In 2001, MDEQ updated the biological monitoring methodology in response to §303(d) issues and workloads.
+This initiative led to the development of a Mississippi-calibrated Index of Biological Integrity (IBI) Development and Application of the Mississippi

+Benthic Index of Stream Quality (M-BISQ) (MDEQ 2003b) for use in assessment of wadeable streams in Mississippi and resulted in efforts monitoring that greatly increased the number of biological assessments conducted on state waters.
+The Mississippi Benthic Index of Stream Quality (M-BISO) and the established sampling analytical and methodology contained therein now serves as the foundation for routine biological monitoring in MDEO statewide Ambient